redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 Blast/Send is the corruption button of the Glitch Harvester.
 It can corrupt, inject, replay and merge saved items.
 If *Stash Results* is checked, it will create a new item in the Stash History box.

 #### Send Raw to Stash
 This will create a item in the Stash History box.
-The generated Blast Layer is applied (Corruption occurs) then a new Savestate is created for this item.
-Alterating corruption (Cheats and Pipes) will be stored in the attached Blast Layer but destructive corruption (Byte changes) will be compiled in the Savestate.
+The generated BlastLayer is applied (Corruption occurs) then a new Savestate is created for this item.
+Alterating corruption (Cheats and Pipes) will be stored in the attached BlastLayer but destructive corruption (Byte changes) will be compiled in the Savestate.

 ### Savestate Manager